Hülya Avşar

-Hülya Avşar (born 10 October 1963) is a Turkish-Kurdish actress, singer, businesswoman and former beauty pageant titleholder.
-She is best known for numerous films and hit revenge series "Kadın İsterse".
+Hülya Avşar (born 10 October 1963) is a Turkish-Kurdish actress, singer, businesswoman, and former beauty pageant titleholder.
+She is best known for appearing in the hit revenge series Kadın İsterse and numerous other films.
 Her international roles include Safiye Sultan in Muhteşem Yüzyıl: Kösem and Fatmagül in the movie Fatmagül'ün Suçu Ne?.

 Education and career

-She graduated from Ankara Cumhuriyet Lisesi and started swimming professionally for DSI.
+Avşar graduated from Ankara Cumhuriyet Lisesi and started swimming professionally for DSI.
 In 1982, she and her family moved to Istanbul.
 Avşar attended a beauty pageant organized by Bulvar magazine, which she finished first.
 Later, the organization revoked her crown when it was discovered that she had been married for a brief period.
 In 1983, she debuted as an actress in the movie Haram.
 In the following years, she starred in over 70 films and won the Best Actress prize in the 18th Moscow International Film Festival.
 In addition to this, she launched a singing career that saw a nationwide concert tour, the release of eight albums and two singles.

 In 2000, Avşar won the Best Female Singer award by Kral TV.
 Later that same year, she wrote for Günaydın newspaper as a columnist.
 Avşar was also the editor of Hülya (a monthly magazine).
 She plays tennis on an amateur basis and won a championship in the TED 2001 tennis tournament.
 She is also a television personality who served as a coach and judge for the first two seasons of The Voice from 2011 through 2013.

 Avşar also has been a judge on Turkey's Got Talent (Yetenek Sizsiniz Türkiye) since 2009.
 Hülya Avşar was the editor-in-chief of the magazine Hülya, a position she has held for eight years.
 She is also the founder of the Turkish "by H" luxury brand, not to be confused with the similarly named New York-based clothing store.

 Personal life

 Hülya Avşar was born in Hasköy, Ardahan, to a Kurdish father from Höçvan Hasköy, Ardahan, and a Turkish mother from Edremit.
 A part of her maternal family is of Ottoman Turkish descent who immigrated from Crete, Greece.
-Other part of her maternal family is of Yörük descent, which is a Turkic ethnic subgroup.
+The other part of her maternal family is of Yörük descent, which is a Turkic ethnic subgroup.
 In a television show she told that her father's Kurdish name is Ello, and her Kurdish birth name is Malakan.
 In 1979 Avşar married Mehmet Tecirli, an engineering student; however, they divorced shortly after.
 Avşar married for a second time in 1997 to Kaya Çilingiroğlu which ended in divorce in 2005; they have one daughter named Zehra.
 She has also dated former 1987–88 European Golden Shoe football player Tanju Çolak and businessman Sadettin Saran between 2007 and 2010.